Tycely Williams CEO Liberty Fellowship

 Windsor Westbrook Sherrill (’13)

 Windsor’s work has been focused on improving health management education as well as health services for underserved populations.
-She has served as the faculty representative to the Clemson University board of trustees and is an honorary member of the Clemson University Class of 1939, the highest honor bestowed on Clemson University faculty.
+She has served as the faculty representative to the Clemson University Board of Trustees and is an honorary member of the Clemson University Class of 1939, the highest honor bestowed on Clemson University faculty.
 Windsor earned her doctorate in health policy from the Florence Heller School of Brandeis University where she was a Pew Foundation Health Policy Fellow.
 She has a masters of health administration and masters of business administration from the University of Alabama at Birmingham and an undergraduate degree from Wake Forest University.
 She is a Fellow of the eighth class of Liberty Fellowship and lives in Clemson, South Carolina.

 John L.S.
 Simpkins (’09)